Matilda of Flanders

-Matilda of Flanders (Mathilde; Machteld; German: Mechtild) (c.
-1031 – 2 November 1083) was Queen of England and Duchess of Normandy by marriage to William the Conqueror, and regent of Normandy during his absences from the duchy.
-She was the mother of at least nine children who survived to adulthood, including two kings, William II and Henry I.
+Matilda of Flanders (Mathilde; Mathilde; German: Mechtild) (died 2 November 1083) was the daughter of Baldwin V, the Count of Flanders.
+She became Duchess of Normandy by marriage to William the Conqueror, and regent of Normandy during his absences from the duchy, when William was on campaign in England.
+Two years after William conquered England she was crowned Queen of England.
+She was the mother of at least nine children who survived to adulthood, including two kings of England, William II and Henry I.

 Family background

-Matilda was born into the House of Flanders, in 1031, as the only daughter of Count Baldwin V of Flanders and Adela of France.
-Flanders was of strategic importance to England and most of Europe as a "stepping stone between England and the Continent" necessary for strategic trade and for keeping the Scandinavian intruders from England.
-In addition, her mother was the daughter of Robert II of France.
-For these reasons, Matilda was of grander birth than William, who was illegitimate.